Choroní, Venezuela: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-If you are traveling to Choroní in July, you will notice that it is pretty consistently hot.
-Expect it to rain about half of the time.
+If you go to Choroní in August, you will notice that it is pretty consistently hot.
+Expect it to rain about two thirds of the time.
 Average temperatures (including nighttime) are in the 70s F (mid 20s C).

 What to wear/what to pack: